 This site is designed to provide resources for all those interested in theological education--faculty, administrators, students, and the public.

 The Association of Theological Schools in the United States and Canada (ATS) is a membership organization of more than 270 graduate schools that conduct postbaccalaureate professional and academic degree programs to educate persons for the practice of ministry and for teaching and research in the theological disciplines.
 The Commission on Accrediting of ATS accredits the schools and approves the degree programs they offer.

 In addition, ATS Programs and Services offers educational events and other resources designed to assist member schools with identification of best practices, development of peer networks, production of research, and exploration of data.
 See upcoming event offerings below or search under the Resources tab above.

-ATS membership is open to schools in the Christian and Jewish faiths.
-The current membership represents the full range of Christian denominations, including schools in mainline and evangelical Protestant and Roman Catholic and Orthodox traditions, as well as multidenominational and nondenominational schools.
+The ATS membership welcomes schools in the Christian and Jewish faiths and includes the full range of Christian denominations--including schools in mainline and evangelical Protestant and Roman Catholic and Orthodox traditions--as well as multidenominational and nondenominational schools.
 Schools representing other faiths and other organizations interested in theological education may become Affiliates of ATS.

 Celebrating the ATS Centennial theme of Legacy and Innovation, the report features new data, current trends, and activities of the Association and the Commission.

 Learn more about the purpose and progress in this once-in-a-generation process for a comprehensive redevelopment of the ATS Commission Standards and Procedures.

 Learn more about the work so far on this game-changing project and the findings from its research.